Proper pushforwards on analytic adic spaces: The trace map

 \end{enumerate} \end{proposition}

-\begin{proof} Given Lemma \ref{lemma: basic change 2}, the first claim is proved verbatim as in the case of closed subspace of analytic affine space over a height one affinoid field treated in \cite[\S3]{vdP92}.
-The second claim is local on $Y$, so we may assume it to be affinoid.
-Hence both $X$ and $U$ are also affinoid.
-Choose a closed embedding
+\begin{proof} For ease of notation, we will drop $(0;1^-)$ from the notation for open polydiscs during the proof.
+Given Lemma \ref{lemma: basic change 2}, part (1) is proved verbatim as in the case of closed subspace of analytic affine space over a height one affinoid field treated in \cite[\S3]{vdP92}.
+For part (2), we can choose a commutative diagram